Unicorn party ideas – top supplies to buy

 Available from Meri Meri:

-£10 for large plates (pack of eight in four colours)
+£11 for small plates (set of eight in blue)

 Warm up your guests with hot chocolates sipped from magical rainbow unicorn mugs.
 The pastel pink-and-white colour combination plus a shiny silver horn is overflowing with character.
 Available from Very (£9.99) or Sass & Belle (£11)